46th Annual Paphiopedilum Forum

 Event Registration

-Registration includes full-day access to the 46th Annual Paphiopedilum Forum, featuring three expert speakers, six orchid vendors, NCOS member plant sales, AOS judging, door prizes, a silent auction, a box lunch, snacks, and beverages.
-If you’re not yet a member of NCOS, join today and register at the member rate!
+Registration includes full-day access to the 46th Annual Paphiopedilum Forum, featuring expert speakers, orchid vendors, NCOS member plant sales, AOS judging, door prizes, Slipper Orchid Alliance Silent Auction, a box lunch, snacks and beverages.

 Registration Options